 The original promotion involved customers receiving 20% off purchases involving Pink Shirts.
 Our latest findings show that of the 200 people who ordered a pink shirt, 80 of them didn't even like the color.

 Does this mean, we've found our group B to remove from the overall sample?

 In this case of a very specific and isolated example, yes.

-Now that we've identified the segment to be removed from our promo mailing list, we need to verify that our data is relevant, because correlation between two occurrences doesn't mean that there is causation.
+Now that we've identified the segment to be removed from our promo mailing list, we need to verify that our data is relevant because the correlation between two occurrences doesn't mean that there is causation.

 The final step is to compare the Pink shirts that are being discounted, with those that have been returned, while taking into account the original return reason— did not like color.

 Validate the segment by asking yourself questions like:

 In this simplified example, segmenting two groups, and sending only one group an offer allowed us to avoid 80 costly and time-consuming returns.

 Considering that 23% of product returns are because of inaccurate depictions of the product, high-quality visuals that provide detailed views of items become crucial to bridge the gap between the consumer's expectations and the reality of the product.